hrishisahu6499/Amazon-Brazil-E-Commerce-Analysis-PostgreSQL/README.md

 #  Sales & Customer Behavior Analysis

 ## Project Overview
-This project analyzes an e-commerce dataset using **PostgreSQL** to extract business-critical insights.
+This project analyzes an Amazon Brazil e-commerce dataset using **PostgreSQL** to extract business-critical insights.
 The analysis is divided into payment behavior, product performance, and customer loyalty segmentation.

 ## Key Insights
 * [cite_start]**Payment Trends:** Credit cards are the most popular payment method [cite: 14, 26] [cite_start]and yield the highest average payment value[cite: 14].